 Now…

-Despite what you might think, at the end of the day, the Basset Hound is a dog that is going to prefer to live indoors.
+Despite what you might think, the Basset Hound is a dog that will prefer to live indoors.
 In general, they don’t like to be kept in the backyard.
 He wants to be in the house as much as possible.
 He is also a big howler.
 His howling can get to you after a point of time.

 And guess what?

-If that howling (or baying) bothers you from time to time, imagine what you’re neighbors might be thinking.
-This is why we here at IndulgeYourPet don’t frequently recommend this breed to anyone living in an apartment or to someone who has really close neighbors because sometimes, even the occasional “bays” or “howling” can put you in a tough spot with your landlord or HOA.
+If that howling (or baying) bothers you occasionally, imagine what your neighbors might be thinking.
+This is why we here at IndulgeYourPet don’t frequently recommend this breed to anyone living in an apartment or to someone who has close neighbors because sometimes, even the occasional “bays” or “howling” can put you in a tough spot with your landlord or HOA.

 Still, how can one not like a Basset Hound?